ScottWe/solidity-1/tutorials/5_client_data.md

 ```

 Next we instrument the transaction loop.
 At the start of each transaction, we
-must select a process to run the transaction.
+select a process to run the transaction.
 Since the processes in our network
 model are conceptual, this equates to initializing a new neighbourhood.
 We know
 that representative clients are shared between all neighbourhoods, so this
 reduces to selecting new values for all interference vertices.
 We make this